estrella1734/JavaHW/README.md

 b2-4ac > 0, there are two unequal real roots.
 b2-4ac = 0, there are two equal real roots.
 b2-4ac < 0, then "no real root" is printed.

+7. Practice of returning to the circle-Expression
+Use the for loop to calculate the value of 12-22+32-42+…+492-502.

+8. Practice of returning to the circle-Factor
+Enter a positive integer and find all its factors.
+Explanation: The factors of 36 are 1, 2, 3, 4, 6, 9, 12, 18, 36.

+9. Practice of returning to the circle-PerfectNumber
+A number is a perfect number if it is equal to the sum of all its factors.
+Find all perfect numbers within 100.
+Explanation: The factors of 6 are 1, 2, 3, 6=1+2+3, so 6 is a perfect number.

+10. Practice of returning to the circle-Amstrong
+An Amstrong number is a three-digit integer whose sum of cubes is equal to the number itself.
+Find all Amstrong numbers.
+Explanation: 153=13+53+33, so 153 is the Amstrong number.

+11. Loop practice-Prime
+Input a positive integer and find all prime numbers less than or equal to it.